 Of course EAPOL connectivity between PAEs is a necessary but not necessarily sufficient condition for CA creation.
 The PAEs have still to mutually authenticate and the connectivity needs to be authorized.
-However, considerable care needs to be taken if those constraints are to be effective against accidents and attacks.
+Care needs to be taken to ensure those constraints are effective against accidents and attacks6.
 Consider, for example, an organization that simplifies its secure network provisioning by using pre-placed keys (PPKs), installing the same CAK,CKN tuple on a large number of EDEs.
-Any pair of those EDEs that have mutual MACsec and EAPOL connectivity [(1) and (2) above] will then create a CA - mutual CAK.
-CKN possession implies prior authentication and authorization.
+Any pair of those EDEs that have mutual MACsec and EAPOL connectivity [(1) and (2) above] will then create a CA, since mutual CAK,CKN possession implies prior authentication and authorization7.
 Using pair-wise PPKs is a more robust approach, but naturally requires more administration.
 Using periodic EAP authentication and subsequent authorization provides the network administrator with additional ways to ensure that the CAs created are limited to those intended.
-In an ideal world, the network administrator will have a reliable, automated, network map and the authorization decisions that precede an Authentication Servers transmission of an EAP MSK will be informed by the location of the two PAEs.
+In an ideal world, the network administrator will have a reliable, automated, network map and the authorization decisions that precede an Authentication Servers transmission of an EAP MSK8 will be informed by the location of the two PAEs.

-&lt;sup>1Ethernet Data Encryption device as specified in P802.1AEcg.
+1Ethernet Data Encryption device as specified in P802.1AEcg.

-&lt;sup>2Extensible Authentication Protocol.
+2Extensible Authentication Protocol.

-&lt;sup>301-80-C2-00-00-03 (identified by IEEE Std 802.1X as the 'PAE group address' and by IEEE Std 802.1Q as the 'Nearest non-TPMR Bridge group address').
-It might exclude such a bridge entirely from a CA, but will not carry data through the bridge while making it blind to control frames.
+301-80-C2-00-00-03 (identified by IEEE Std 802.1X as the 'PAE group address' and by IEEE Std 802.1Q as the 'Nearest non-TPMR Bridge group address').

-&lt;sup>5The access might be physical, though access through some decapsulating or other packet transforming trojan device or software entity should also be considered.
+4It might exclude such a bridge entirely from a CA, but will not carry data through the bridge while making it blind to control frames.

-&lt;sup>6Of course attackers might attempt to force accidents, especially configuration errors, so they may be much more likely than first thought.
+5Access might be physical, though access through some decapsulating or other packet transforming trojan device or software entity should also be considered.
+6Of course attackers might attempt to force accidents, especially configuration errors, so they may be much more likely than first thought.

-&lt;sup>7If one of the EDEs is stolen (and some EDEs, such as those providing Network Interface Device or NID functionality, will be designed to be small and thus eminently portable) the organization may have a serious problem.
+7If one of the EDEs is stolen (and some EDEs, such as those providing Network Interface Device or NID functionality, will be designed to be small and thus eminently portable) the organization may have a serious problem.
 The possibility of equipment theft (from installed locations or by diversion) should be explicitly considered in any network design.
-Naturally the equipment should be designed to make key extraction economically infeasible even if it has been stolen.
+The equipment should be designed to make key extraction economically infeasible even if it has been stolen.